Hargeek/argocd-ctx-prompt/README.md

 # argocd-ctx-prompt

+English | [简体中文](README_zh.md)

 A simple command-line tool that displays the current ArgoCD context in your shell prompt.

-Inspired by the [kube-ps1](https://github.com/jonmosco/kube-ps1) project.
+Inspired by the [kube-ps1](https://github.com/jonmosco/kube-ps1) project

-English | [简体中文](README_zh.md)

 ## Features